synaptics-astra-mcu/syna_zephyr_sdk/boards/synaptics/astra_sr/sr100/doc/index.rst

 .. zephyr:board-supported-runners::

-The Synaptics SR110 SoC needs to be eMMC flashed prior to running a Zephyr application.
+The Synaptics SR110 SoC must be flashed before running a Zephyr application.
 This can be achieved by following Synaptics Astra Machina Eval platform instructions.

 Setup